Skip to Main Content

 states examined

-What factors determine your life insurance cost?
+What factors impact your life insurance cost?

-When to shop for life insurance
+Bankrate's take: When to shop for life insurance

-Factors that don’t impact your life insurance rates
+What doesn’t impact your life insurance premium?

 Although there are many factors that contribute to your life insurance premium, there are also some criteria that don’t impact costs.

-• Location: Unlike with auto or property insurance, your location will not affect the cost of your life insurance.
+• Location: Unlike with auto or home insurance, your location will not affect the cost of your life insurance.
 You will need to provide your address on the life insurance application, but it has no impact on the cost.

 • Race or sexual orientation: Insurance companies do not factor race or sexual orientation to calculate rates, no matter the type of coverage.